google/GSCXScanner/README.md

 ### 3. Add `GSCXScanner.framework` to your App

 Add `GSCXScanner.xcodeproj` as a dependency for your app:
-Either open you app's Xcode project and drag and drop the `GSCXScanner` Xcode project file into the project navigator or choose `File > Add Files` and select `GSCXScanner.xcodeproj`.
-Always choose `add folder references` to prevent Xcode from making a copy of the project.
+Either open your app's Xcode project and drag and drop the `GSCXScanner` Xcode project file into the project navigator or choose `File > Add Files` and select `GSCXScanner.xcodeproj`.
+Always choose to `add folder references` to prevent Xcode from making a copy of the project.

 Under `Build Phases` of your app, add `GSCXScanner.framework` under both